 After following her instructions, I was amazed.
 The flavor, the rich creaminess that is associated with this dish was more than present and when I looked at the clock, I realized it took me all of 15 minutes to make this dish.

-After a few tweaks to improve the health factor a bit more, this is the recipe that I am not going to feel guilty about when I choose to enjoy it ever again ( I just won’t eat it every night).
+After a few tweaks to improve the health factor a bit more as well as what I typically have in my refrigerator and enjoy eating, this is the recipe that I am not going to feel guilty about when I choose to enjoy it ever again ( I just won’t eat it every night).

 Spaghetti alla Carbonara

-1. Bring a large pot of well salted water to a boil over medium/high heat.
+- Bring a large pot of well-salted water to a boil over medium/high heat.

-2. Add about 2 tablespoons olive oil to a large skillet over medium heat.
+- Add about 2 tablespoons olive oil to a large skillet over medium heat.
 Add the pancetta to the cold pan and slowly render all the goodness the pancetta offers over a medium heat and cook until it starts to color and become crisp.
+Just before you turn off the heat, if there is excess oil, drain all but two tablespoons.
+Continue cooking for medium heat and add a chopped up garlic clove for one minute.
 Turn off the heat and reserve.

-4. While the pasta is cooking, crack the eggs into a large mixing bowl.
-Add the grated cheese and season with salt.
+- While the pasta is cooking, crack the eggs into a large mixing bowl.
+Add the grated Parmigana Reggiano and season with a dash of salt.
 Whisk vigorously until it becomes a homogenous.
 Season generously with black pepper.